-Creating a Continuity Plan for Your Organization Recognizing that not all events can be prevented and some risks may be deemed acceptable, proper planning is essential to maintain or restore services when an unexpected or unavoidable event disrupts normal which pay big dividends in the event of a disaster.
+Creating a Continuity Plan for Your Organization

+Recognizing that not all events can be prevented and some risks may be deemed acceptable, proper planning is essential to maintain or restore services when an unexpected or unavoidable event disrupts normal operations.

-Connecting With Stakeholders and Resources No agency is an island.
+Connecting With Stakeholders and Resources

+No agency is an island.
 This is particularly true when things go bad.
-We will explore existing systems which can provide support to the initiated, as well as strategies for building interagency relationships and agreements
+We will explore existing systems which can provide support to the initiated, as well as strategies for building inter-agency relationships and agreements which pay big dividends in the event of a disaster.